NanoFocus-AG/NFSensor-API/docs/NFSensorAPIManual.md

 ### Statemachine

-The NFSensor SDK is based on a finite state machine implementation.
+The NFSensor API is based on a finite state machine implementation.
 See Fig. "State Machine Architecture" for an overview.
 At any given point in time the system is in a requested state or state transition and the state can be queried at any given point in time.

 ![](NFSensorStateMachine.svg)